Andy Gemmell

-Andrew Gemmell (born 27 July 1945) is a Scottish former professional footballer who played as a winger.
+Andrew Gemmell (27 July 1945 – 27 May 2021) was a Scottish professional footballer who played as a winger.

 Career

 Born in Greenock, Gemmell played for Rankin Park United, Greenock Morton, Bradford City and Dunoon Athletic.

 In October 2007, Gemmell joined the board of Scottish Football League club Dumbarton.

+In July 2009, Gemmell, Neil Rankine, Ged Nixon and Gordon McDougall were part of Livingston 5 Consortium that bought Livingston, who were facing a financial crisis under the ownership of Italian lawyer Angelo Massone.
+He remained at the club as a director when Gordon Ford became the majority shareholder in 2015.

+Death

+Gemmell died in Spain on 27 May 2021, aged 75.